-- Company and Wells Fargo are parties to (i) a Credit and Security Agreement dated February 9, 2009 (as amended by A. that certain First Amendment to Credit and Security Agreements, dated June 9, 2009 ("First Amendment"), that certain Second Amendment to Credit and Security Agreements and Waiver of Defaults, dated November 5, 2009 ("Second Amendment"), that certain Third Amendment to Credit and Security Agreements and Waiver of Default, dated June 11, 2010 ("Third Amendment"), that certain Fourth Amendment to Credit and Security Agreements, dated June 29, 2010 ("Fourth Amendment"), that certain Fifth Amendment to Credit and Security Agreements, dated November 9, 2010 ("Fifth Amendment"), that certain Sixth Amendment to Credit and Security Agreement and Waiver of Default, dated March 23, 2011 ("Sixth Amendment"), that certain Seventh Amendment to Credit and Security Agreements and Waiver of Default, dated June 2, 2011 ("Seventh Amendment"), that certain Eighth Amendment to Credit and Security Agreements, dated September 27, 2011 ("Eighth Amendment"), that certain Ninth Amendment to Credit and Security Agreements and Waiver of Default, dated February 7, 2012 ("Ninth Amendment"), that certain Tenth Amendment to Credit and Security Agreement, dated June 11, 2012 ("Tenth Amendment"), that certain Eleventh Amendment to Credit and Security Agreement, dated June 5, 2013 ("Eleventh Amendment"), that certain Twelfth Amendment to Credit and Security Agreement, dated June 9, 2014 ("Twelfth Amendment"), and that certain Thirteenth Amendment to Credit and Security Agreement, dated November 3, 2014 ("Thirteenth Amendment"), and as further amended from time to time, the "Domestic Credit Agreement"), and (ii) a Credit and Security Agreement (Ex-Im Subfacility), dated February 9, 2009 (as amended by the First Amendment, the Second Amendment, the Third Amendment, the Fourth Amendment, the Fifth Amendment, the Sixth Amendment, the Seventh Amendment, the Eighth Amendment, the Ninth Amendment, the Tenth Amendment, the Eleventh Amendment, the Twelfth Amendment, and the Thirteenth Amendment, and as further amended from time to time, the "Ex-Im Credit Agreement"; and together with the Domestic Credit Agreement, the "Credit Agreements").
-Capitalized terms used in these recitals have the meanings given to them in the Credit Agreements unless otherwise specified. - B. Company has requested that (i) certain amendments be made to the Credit Agreements, (ii) an Event of Default be waived, and (iii) Wells Fargo consent to the Company's execution of a guaranty for a real property lease to be entered into by Capstone Turbine International, Inc., all of which Wells Fargo is willing to agree to pursuant to the terms and conditions set forth herein.
+A. Company and Wells Fargo are parties to (i) a Credit and Security Agreement dated February 9, 2009 (as amended by that certain First Amendment to Credit and Security Agreements, dated June 9, 2009 ("First Amendment"), that certain Second Amendment to Credit and Security Agreements and Waiver of Defaults, dated November 5, 2009 ("Second Amendment"), that certain Third Amendment to Credit and Security Agreements and Waiver of Default, dated June 11, 2010 ("Third Amendment"), that certain Fourth Amendment to Credit and Security Agreements, dated June 29, 2010 ("Fourth Amendment"), that certain Fifth Amendment to Credit and Security Agreements, dated November 9, 2010 ("Fifth Amendment"), that certain Sixth Amendment to Credit and Security Agreements and Waiver of Default, dated March 23, 2011 ("Sixth Amendment"), that certain Seventh Amendment to Credit and Security Agreements and Waiver of Default, dated June 9, 2011 ("Seventh Amendment"), that certain Eighth Amendment to Credit and Security Agreements, dated September 27, 2011 ("Eighth Amendment"), that certain Ninth Amendment to Credit and Security Agreements and Waiver of Default, dated February 7, 2012 ("Ninth Amendment"), that certain Tenth Amendment to Credit and Security Agreements, dated June 12, 2012 ("Tenth Amendment"), that certain Eleventh Amendment to Credit and Security Agreements, dated June 5, 2013 ("Eleventh Amendment"), that certain Twelfth Amendment to Credit and Security Agreements, dated June 9, 2014 ("Twelfth Amendment"), that certain Thirteenth Amendment to Credit and Security Agreements and Waiver of Default, dated November 3, 2014 ("Thirteenth Amendment"), that certain Fourteenth Amendment to Credit and Security Agreements, Waiver of Default, and Consent, dated June 10, 2015 ("Fourteenth Amendment"), and that certain Fifteenth Amendment to Credit and Security Agreements and Waiver of Default, dated November 2, 2015 ("Fifteenth Amendment"), and as further amended from time to time, the "Domestic Credit Agreement"), and (ii) a Credit and Security Agreement (Ex-Im Subfacility), dated February 9, 2009 (as amended by the First Amendment, the Second Amendment, the Third Amendment, the Fourth Amendment, the Fifth Amendment, the Sixth Amendment, the Seventh Amendment, the Eighth Amendment, the Ninth Amendment, the Tenth Amendment, the Eleventh Amendment, the Twelfth Amendment, the Thirteenth Amendment, the Fourteenth Amendment, and the Fifteenth Amendment, and as further amended from time to time, the "Ex-Im Credit Agreement"; and together with the Domestic Credit Agreement, the "Credit Agreements").
+Capitalized terms used in these recitals have the meanings given to them in the Credit Agreements unless otherwise specified.

+B. Company has requested that certain amendments be made to the Credit Agreements, which Wells Fargo is willing to agree to pursuant to the terms and conditions set forth herein.